 Life cycle stages allow you to retain the different stages of a business partner during the life cycle.
 Each stage represents the specific view at a certain point in time.
 For example, a business partner may be a prospect before becoming a customer.
 A life cycle stage is closely related to a role.
 A business partner may have several roles at the same time, but a life cycle stage is s the status that the business partner has at a specific point in time.
 An account may be assigned several business partner roles, but just one life cycle e stage.
 The account life cycle is delivered as a hidden function and must be activated in the UI configuration tool

-The setting. till the account life cycle are in Customizing: SAP Implementation Guide Cross-Appleotion Components- SAP Business Partner- Business Partner- Basic Settings- Business Partner Roles-Define BP Role Exclusion Groups.
+The setting. till the account life cycle is in Customizing: SAP Implementation Guide Cross-Application Components- SAP Business Partner- Business Partner- Basic Settings- Business Partner Roles-Define BP Role Exclusion Groups.
 You can define views for each life cycle stage.
-This means that you can specify which fields arc displayed in the header of each phase and which type of fields are involved (editable, read-only or required entry fields).
+This means that you can specify which fields are displayed in the header of each phase and which type of fields are involved (editable, read-only, or required entry fields).
 These settings are made in Customizing for Customer Relationship Management under Master Data-Business PartnerAccounts and Contacts-Business A&-lns.
 Use the BAd!: Configuration on of Views activity to make field modifications.
 Use the BAdl: Configuration on of Assignments activity to add and remove assignment blocks.
 Use the BAd!: Setting of Attribute Defaults activity to assign & Wit values to fields at account header-level.

 SAP CRM 7.0 introduces the account life cycle functionality for the account application in the CRM WebClient 1.11.
 It consists of the single field “Life Cycle Stage”.